bigb8/AquaOxyLog/README.md

 Retrieves and saves OXYGEN (as % AIR SAT) data from Pyroscience Firesting fiber optic sensors.

 Creates one (1) data file per session.
+Logs sensors, up to 4, at approximately 1 sample per second.

 Updates a file with the latest measurement (For external access, e.g. Aquaresp or similar)